 Features

 Like all the exterior pockets, for example.
 While the Black Hole only has one, the Allpa has 4!
-Two of which are technically for stowing the handles, but the other two are secure zipper pockets.
+Two of which are technically for stowing the handles, but still function as drop pockets and the other two are secure zipper pockets.

-Despite it only having one pocket, though, the Black Hole’s is much larger, which serves two purposes: first, the pocket expands into the interior of the bag, which is great for stashing dirty clothes as you go, and second, the bag is designed to fold up into that very same pocket when not in use.
+Despite it only having one pocket, though, the Black Hole’s is much larger, which serves two purposes: first, the pocket expands into the interior of the bag, which is great for stashing dirty clothes or shoes, and second, the bag is designed to fold up into that very same pocket when not in use.

 Now, if the bag is already stuffed full, then that big pocket isn’t going to help you very much.
 And being able to fold up into it’s own pocket may sound cool, but it’s hard enough to do that I never even bother.